 These parts must be washed periodically with a very mild soap and water solution.
-Grady White recommends washing with a mild soap (such as Ivory Liquid) after each use, and every two to three weeks if stored in an outside marine environment.
+Grady White recommends washing with a mild soap (such as Ivory Liquid) after each use and every two to three weeks if stored in an outside marine environment.
 Strong cleaners and soaps must not be used; never use abrasive cleaners or products that contain chlorine bleach.
 These products can remove the anodized coating.

-Give special attention to the upper tubes of a hardtop or T-top frame.
-The area just below the top is shielded by the canvas or fiberglass top and does not receive the natural rinse that rainwater provides.
+Give special attention to the upper tubes of your hardtop frame.
+The area just below the top is shielded by the fiberglass top and does not receive the natural rinse that rainwater provides.
 Failure to thoroughly clean and maintain this area will allow contaminates that attack the anodized aluminum to remain on the frame.